 With the Convert Tool, procedural VUE elements can be converted to native host application objects.
 This includes support for native instances or proxy objects such as Arnold Procedurals / Stand-ins or C4D multi instances.
-During conversion, the plugins will automatically create materials for each application's native render engine as well as for Arnold and V-Ray®, based on which render engine was selected when the conversion process was started.
+During conversion, the plugins will automatically create materials for a variety of different render engine.
+This includes each application's native render engine as well as Arnold, Redshift, Renderman and V-Ray®.

 *Note: The Convert tool is not available in the Lightwave plugin.

 Native procedural VUE elements can be rendered together with native host application meshes and assets in one pass with the Hybrid Rendering mode.
 In this mode, both the VUE render engine and the native render engine communicate with each other and match GI, lighting, reflections and anti-aliasing settings.